2025 Young Composers Competition

-This year, our 9th Annual Young Composers Competition asks for your thoughts on time, memory, the future, or perspectives on these concepts.
-If you feel like you have something to say–or find that something you’ve already written might speak to us–we’d love to hear it!
+This year, our 11th Annual Young Composers Competition is eager to hear how you interpret our theme, Keep the Faith.
+If you feel like creating something — or find that something you’ve already created might speak to us — we’d love to hear from you!

 Submission Guidelines